NSkelsey/aaalm/README.md

 The `devices.log` file will contain the inferred network structure, while `subnet.log` will contain the identifed local networks.

+You can just visit my site to try it out.

-Now to see the visualization you must launch be able to run a webserver.
-With python3 you can launch a server on port 8000 with the following command.
+If you want to play with itself try python3 you can launch a server on port 8000 with the following command.

 ```
 > # The directory root must be ./viz